wanwenli/myblog/_posts/2013-12-27-Type-Systems.md

 	* it may not terminate,
 	* it may exit.

-One of the important points in Ocaml is that there are no "pure commands".
+One of the important points in OCaml is that there are no "pure commands".
 Every assignment produce a value
 - although the value has the trivial `unit` type.
-Below let us see some examples of how Ocaml type system works:
+Below let us see some examples of how OCaml type system works:

 {% highlight ocaml linenos %}
 if 1 < 2 then
   1
 else
   1.3
 {% endhighlight %}

 When compiling the code,
-the compilor would tell you there is a type error on line 4, characters 3-6.
+the compiler would tell you there is a type error on line 4, characters 3-6.
 This is because the type checker requires that both branches of the conditional statement have the same type no matter how the test turns out.